neelesh2k/beautiful-jekyll/_posts/2020-07-17-hand-gesture-project.md

 ### Workflow
 1. The timestamp and the corresponding x,y,z values of the accelerometer were recorded using a wearable device.
 2. The SmartWatch dataset was loaded (Gestures).
-3. A recurrence matrix was computed and a **recurrence plot** was visualized.
+3. A **recurrence plot** was visualized after computing the recurrence matrix.
 4. The **recurrence rate** was extracted from the recurrence plot.
 5. A **recurrence network** was built by identifying the recurrence matrix as the adjacency matrix.
-6. **Transitivity** values were extracted from the recurrence network.
+6. The **Transitivity** values were extracted from the recurrence network.
 7. The same procedure was followed for extracting the features from the ADL dataset (Non-gestures).
 8. Recurrence rate, and Transitivity values were taken as the features.
 9. A binary classification model was built using **Decision Tree algorithm**.
 10. It was found that the algorithm had an accuracy of **98%**.
-11.

 ### Introduction
   The hand-gesture recognition systems can be classified based on the type of sensor they employ.
 The camera-based systems have a relatively high computational cost.
 The performance of these systems is sensitive to the background conditions.
 The sensor-based systems which are worn on the wrist, employ accelerometers.
 They have a relatively smaller cost, and are not sensitive to the environmental conditions (e.g. light or geometry conditions).
 With the advancement of micro-electromechanical technologies, the size and energy efficiency of these sensors has been enhanced.